Thinkwise/docs/docs/sf/reports.md

 ![](../assets/sf/image199.png)

-Figure 149: 'Reports' tab in the 'User interface'
+*'Reports' tab in the 'User interface'*

 The structure of reports is analogous to that of tasks.
 Parameters are defined for a report and look-up functionality is provided through references.

 ![](../assets/sf/image200.png)

-Figure 150: Popup that appears in the end product when a report is generated
+*Popup that appears in the end product when a report is generated*

 ### Settings